wballard/starphleet/_harp/public/index.md

 You get 60 seconds for your service to return this 200 past when it is initially started.

+# Containers
+Starphleet encapsualtes each service in an LXC container.
+Starting from a base container equipped with Heroku buildpacks, you can create your own custom containers to speed up builds as needed, as well as your own custom buildpacks.

+Containers serve as the bas system image, and are then customized with a servive+buildpack.
+In general:

+  * containers serve to create fixed, cached sets of software such as compilers
+  * buildpacks exist to install dynamic software, for example referenced `npm` packages.

+## Base Containers
+Base containers provide system software and are used via file system snapshot, so provisioning them is quick.
+This serves as a base layer to give you system control.

+### Scripts
+Given any script in your headquarters named `containers/name`, an LXC container named `name` will be created for you, and automatically updated any time the script changes.

+These custom build scripts are run as virtual root in a dedicated LXC container that is itself a snapshot built on top of starphleet's own base container.

+This is similar in a way to a `Dockerfile`, but in keeping with the starphleet design, is just a shellscript, so there are no new custom commands to learn.

+## Buildpacks
+Buildpacks autodetect and provision services on containers for you without worrying about system or os level setup.

+Huge thanks to Heroku for having open buildpacks, and to the open source community for making and extending them.
+The trick that makes the starphleet orders file so simple is the use of buildpacks and platform package managers to get your dependencies running.

+### Provided Buildpacks
+Using the available Heroku buildpacks, out of the box starphleet with autodetect and provision a service running:

+* Ruby
+* NodeJS
+* Java
+* Play
+* Python
+* PHP
+* Clojure
+* Go
+* Perl
+* Scala
+* Dart
+* NGINX static
+* Apache

 # Services
 Services are any program you can dream up that meet these conditions: